tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 <img src="/img/saraitakemoto.png" width="320" height="320" />

-Actually, I'd like to invite Sarai Takemoto, who has been helping me in the way of digs for many years... and I've invited her!
+Actually, I’d like to invite Sarai Takemoto, who has been helping me in the way of digs for many years... and I’ve invited her!

-I respect Takemoto because he has a great relationship with the art Takemoto produces, and Takemoto is very active in many fields, such as dense DJ music selection and composing music for nanoloop, etc...!
+I respect Takemoto because she has a great relationship with the art Takemoto produces, and Takemoto is very active in many fields, such as dense DJ music selection and composing music for nanoloop, etc...!

 [homepage](https://www.saraitakemoto.com/)